kptdev/kpt/site/contact/README.md

     weight: 7
 ---

-Do you have questions, comments, suggestions for improving KPT?
+Do you have questions, comments, suggestions for improving kpt?

 We'd love to hear from you!